jishaps/Snowflake-pro/README.md

 What is the name of the hidden column that indicates the DML operation recorded by a stream?METADATA$ACTION What is the condition that makes a stream stale and inaccessible? stream object is outside the retension period What is the name of the SQL command that manually triggers a single run of a scheduled task?
-EXECUTE TASK
+EXECUTE TASK What does the USER_TASK_MANAGED_INITIAL_WAREHOUSE_SIZE parameter do in Snowflake?
+Specifies the size of the compute resources to provision for the first run of the task, before a task history is available for snowflake to determine the ideal size